Mountain Beach Fitness Retreats, Sardinia, Italy

 Intensive fitness retreat in Maddalena Archipelago National Park

-Mountain Beach Fitness Retreats offers four summer retreats on the beautiful rugged islands of Maddalena and Caprera in a stretch of turquoise water off the North coast of Sardinia.
+In a nutshell: Mountain Beach Fitness Retreats offers four summer retreats on the beautiful rugged islands of Maddalena and Caprera in a stretch of turquoise water off the North coast of Sardinia.
 This is a super back to nature experience exploring uninhabited Caprera and it’s rocky landscape, pine forest and secluded coves while being physically challenged.
 There’s a jam-packed schedule of outdoor fitness that includes hiking, trail running, mountain biking, sea swimming, beach circuits and yoga.
 The small groups are led by company founders Emma Bodkin and Lottie Pridham, two British personal trainers based in Verbier, Switzerland.
-With Emma’s expertise in outdoor fitness and psychology, and Lottie’s background as a ski instructor and spinning teacher, you’re in expert hands.
+With Emma’s expertise in outdoor fitness and psychology, and Lottie’s back

 Expert and individual attention from Emma and Lottie and the motivating yet laid back atmosphere they create.
 The spectacular wild scenery off the tourist trail.